 The Continental certainly makes a statement with a grille made up of the repeating Lincoln logo shape that sets off a bling look reminiscent of the Jaguar XJ.
 The attitude of the car seems to change as you walk around it starting with an authoritative, muscular front end to its elegant side profile and rear deck.

-The LED lighting features on the Continental welcome you as you approach the car and it comes to life with the illuminated Lincoln logo projected onto the driveway or parking lot from under the door handles.
+The LED lighting features on the Continental welcome you as you approach the car and it comes to life with the illuminated Lincoln logo projected into the driveway or parking lot from under the door handles.
 Gimmicky and I don’t care.
 It looks cool!
 The illuminated door handles themselves are the nicest I’ve seen with a very cool e latch system.
+Yup.
+Lincoln wins the door handle wars which isn’t really a thing but these are gorgeous chrome handles that open with a soft touch of the hand.
 The doors electronically open and latch close with just the lightest touch of the door handle.
 Besides evoking a feel of elegance it’s also practical in tight parking situations where slamming the door shut isn’t an option.

 The Continental’s $5,500 Luxury Package includes Revel’s Ultima 19-speaker audio system.
 It is a pricey package but the sound is concert hall or audiophile quality.
 It has 19 speakers and 3 different listening modes.
 The exceptional leather and interior trim components such as dash and door coverings enhance the acoustics.
 Extra points for using old school knobs instead of the on screen interface.
 There’s nothing more irritating than fumbling for mute or tapping the screen repeatedly just to turn the volume up or down.

-There is no crash test data available yet but there’s an inherent safety factor in luxury sedans of this side with airbags to spare.
+The Lincoln Continental gets full marks across the board in the most recent NHTSA testing..
+Bigger is better and here is an inherent safety factor in luxury sedans of this size with airbags to spare.
 The Technology package ($3,000) includes many safety items like 360 degree cameras and a 180 degree split view in the grille to boost cross traffic visibility.
 The Technology package also includes Active Park Assist, Adaptive Cruise Control, Lane Departure Warning and Collision Alert.
-The dynamic Adaptive HD headlights are standard equipment but there’s nothing standard about them. swivel with the direction of your turn and have reflectors that are activated based on vehicle speed.
+Night time driving is also easier with the beautiful and unique adaptive LED headlights in the tech package.

 The choices are many but the Continentals direct competitor has to be Cadillac’s CT6.
-You will find similarly priced offerings in Mercedes and BMW showrooms and even Hyundai’s Genesis spin off.
+You will find similarly priced offerings in Mercedes and BMW showrooms.
+Hyundai’s Genesis spin off is a serious threat as well.
 Some focus more on power and drive than the quiet luxury focus from Lincoln so that preference may be your guide.
-The luxury sedan market is getting new attention from emerging markets and the return of the Continental name is a fresh and welcome addition.
+Ford of Canada just threw in another enticement earlier this year by offering Concierge service.
+The dealer pick up, delivery and loaner service is complimentary to 2018 owners for four years or 80 ,000 kilometres.
+The luxury sedan market is getting new attention and the return of the Continental name is a fresh and welcome addition.

 3.0 litre GTDI V6 with 6 speed Selectshift transmission